1saacRankin/1saacrankin.github.io/_pages/cv.md

 nav: true
 nav_order: 5
 cv_pdf: Isaac_Rankin_CV.pdf # you can also use external links here
-description: See the PDF for a longer list of work experience, awards, and additional details.
+description: See the PDF for a full list of work experience, awards, and additional details.
 toc:
   sidebar: left
 ---